tevon4613/ffxi/whm-guide.md

 ## Responsible & Ethical Healing Practices

 The first rule for WHM is to pay attention.
 If you cannot:
-* Notify your party when you are away from your keyboard
+* Notify your party when you go away from your keyboard or "AFK"
-* Focus on your party's health bars, rather than damage dealing
+* Focus on your party's health, rather than damage dealing
-* Maintain basic situational awareness from monster animations and the chat log
+* Watch monster animations and the chat log to maintain basic situational awareness
-* Triage and make educated decisions about what to do next, from moment to moment
+* Triage by making educated decisions about what to do next, from moment to moment

 ... then you should play a different job.
 A healer trust is better than a real player who can't do these things.

-That said, you can't always heal through everything, and there will often be times you have to choose between bad and worse outcomes.
-Your party members will get one-shot, go AFK without warning, forget to buff you, and stand in the Firaga V. You yourself will press the wrong macro key, heal the wrong person, get one-shot, and stand in the Firaga V. Your job is to do your best to keep everyone alive despite inevitable mistakes.
+That said, you can't always heal through everything, and there will be times you need to choose between bad and worse outcomes.
+Your party members will die in one hit, go AFK without warning, forget to buff you, run away when you cast buff spells, run away when you try to heal them, and stand in the Firaga V. You yourself will press the wrong macro keys, heal the wrong person, die in one hit, and stand in the Firaga V. Your job is to do your best to keep everyone alive despite inevitable mistakes.

-By default, you should focus your efforts on essential party members first (tank jobs and yourself), then support jobs, and finally damage dealers.
+Focus your efforts on essential party members first (tank jobs and yourself), then other support jobs, and finally damage dealers.
 Similarly, you should also take care of your party first and then help alliance members if you're able.
 There are always exceptions to these rules, and that's why ...

 The second rule is to be prepared.
 Fighting a new boss, or jumping into content you've never healed before?
 Do a little research.
 As a WHM, you want to know:
 * Which monster abilities do lots of damage?
 * Which monster abilities result in debuffs?
 * Which monster abilities can be avoided by staying out of range?

 Sometimes, this knowledge can be the difference between a successful fight and a wipe.
 Most of the time, it just makes your job a lot less stressful.
-See the section "Sweat the Small Things" below for more.
+If you're not convinced already, see the section "Sweat the Small Things" below for why you should care.

 The third and final rule for WHM is to triage smartly: prevent imminent death, then fix problems, then do improvements.
 Or, in more detail: